Skip to Main Content

 Toho & Toei Studio Access

-Connections to Toho Studios in Tokyo, Toei Kyoto's historic backlot, and production facilities across Japan's major filming regions.
+We hold ties to Toho Studios in Tokyo, Toei Kyoto's historic backlot, and shoot sites across Japan's major filming regions.

 04.